meilione/local-photo-station/README.md

 - add keyword Orangutan if it is an orangutan name (phpfilesorter?)
 - Very small web interfsce add user send notify when done

-OK - daemon, discover when usb is plugged (same again) OK - add sound as OK and ERR signals as when runnign script on the server NOPE- store original file name (parts) in metadata as an option
+OK- destination flag, all files will be imported (structured) to basepath + destination + derived path OK - daemon, discover when usb is plugged (same again) OK - add sound as OK and ERR signals as when runnign script on the server NOPE- store original file name (parts) in metadata as an option